MW 15x3 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, small elements of these products are able to complicate diagnosis after entering the body.
+- Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can attract to each other, pinch the skin, and cause significant injuries.